AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 [![YouTube - OPEN CHALLENGE](https://img.shields.io/badge/YouTube-▶️%20OPEN_CHALLENGE-df3e3e?logo=youtube)](https://youtu.be/06rUdOECv34?si=MXno1v4bBEbKgmpB)
 [![YouTube - OBSTACLE CHALLENGE](https://img.shields.io/badge/YouTube-▶️%20OBSTACLE_CHALLENGE-df3e3e?logo=youtube)](https://youtu.be/ykb_tLmTXMM?si=5-LzPXuHlno7lfPP)

-This repository provides information pertaining to the robot of the BSU Spartan Team, a self-driving car designed and programmed by delegates from the Philippines, for Future Engineers Category.
+This repository provides the BSU Spartan Team’s self-driving car, developed and programmed by our team from the Philippines for the Future Engineers Category.
+Here, you’ll find details about the robot’s design, functionality, and features, reflecting our dedication to pushing the boundaries of autonomous technology.

 ***